Karbivio/SchizoFrolic/README.md

-# Download
+## Downloads
-Downloads are found [on the Releases page](https://github.com/FireUnderTheMountain/fchat-risinger/releases).
-In general, bigger number better.
-Each release has it's new features listed, or [view the full Changelog](https://github.com/FireUnderTheMountain/fchat-risinger/blob/master/CHANGELOG.md) to see what's all updates.
+Downloads are found [on the Releases page](https://github.com/Frolic-chat/Frolic/releases).
+See each releases' new features on its release page, or [view the full Changelog](https://github.com/Frolic-chat/Frolic/blob/master/CHANGELOG.md) to see all improvements.

-# F-Chat Risinger
+While Frolic doesn't mess with your logs, it's always wise to backup important files before installing or upgrading software.
+Your logs from the vanilla F-Chat desktop client and from F-Chat Rising are located at `%appdata%\fchat\data` on Windows and in `~/.config/fchat/data` on Linux.
+Frolic continues to use this location so you can continue your conversations right where you left off.

-**F-Chat Risinger** is an unnamed, extended version of the now-defunct F-Chat Rising which itself was an extended version of the [original F-Chat 3.0 client](https://wiki.f-list.net/F-Chat_3.0).
-The goal is to maintain the existing feature set of F-Chat Rising with mild touch-ups and bug fixes.
+# Come Frolic!

-We're still in need of a new name.
-Sunrise?
-Picnic?
-Frisbee?
+**Frolic** is an extended version of the now-defunct F-Chat Rising which itself was an extended version of the [original F-Chat 3.0 client](https://wiki.f-list.net/F-Chat_3.0).
+Frolic's primary goal is to maintain the existing feature set of F-Chat Rising with touch-ups and bug fixes to keep it functional far into the future.

-We also need a wiki, don't we.
+We need a wiki, don't we.
 Did anyone save the old Rising wiki by any chance?

-## Key Differences
+## Key Differences from the original F-Chat client

 1. **Profile matching** automatically compares your profile with others to determine with whom you are compatible.
 1. **Automatic ad posting** repeatedly posts and rotates ads on selected channels.